International relations (1814–1919): 1860–1871: Nationalism and unification

 The force of nationalism grew dramatically in the early and middle 19th century, involving a realization of cultural identity among the people sharing the same language and religious heritage.
-It was strong in the established countries, and was a powerful force for demanding more unity with or independence from Germans, Irish, Italians, Greeks, and the Slavic peoples of southeastern Europe.
+It was strong in the established countries, and was a powerful force for demanding more unity with or independence from Germans, Irish, Italians, Greeks, and the Slavic peoples of Southeast Europe.
 The strong sense of nationalism also grew in established independent nations, such as Britain and France.
 English historian J. B. Bury argues: